deviousprophet/esp_pcd8544/README.md

 ## Main Features:
 - Display string with 2 font sizes 5 x 7 and 3 x 5
-- Graphic API to scroll display and draw lines, rectangles, circles and 84 x 48 bitmap
+- Graphic API to scroll display and draw lines, rectangles, circles and 84 x 48 bitmap image
 - Algorithm to update only changed area of display to increase speed

 ## Prerequisites